helohe/search-plugins/LOG.md

    - uBlock origin
      - {OFF} Make use of context menu where appropriate
      - {ON} I am an advanced user
-     - {ON} Prevent WebRTC from leaking local IP addresses
      - {ON} Block CSP reports
      - Use all filterlists except those loaded via http or not for your region
      - My filters: See below